Meet Our Clergy

 Rabbi Paula Feldstein

 It is an honor to be the rabbi at Hebrew Tabernacle and a blessing to be part of this wonderful community and congregational family.
-This is a very strange time we have been living in.
-Covid has disrupted our lives in so many ways for longer than we would have every anticipated.
-Yet in spite of the challenges we have faced, the congregation has been creative and flexible as we have used technology to allow us to be together and support one another when we haven’t been able to do so in person.
-Whether we are physically together, on zoom or both we have prayed together, learned together, celebrated together, done acts of Tikkun Olam (repairing the world) together and become an even stronger community.
-There is no doubt in my mind that as the world continues to change around us (hopefully for the better now) we will find ways to continue to grow and strengthen our congregation.
+We are growing not just in our numbers but in the strength of our community.
+There is so much happening at the congregation, and I am proud to be a part of it.
+We learn together, socialize together as we get to know each other better, pray together, celebrate together, and do acts of Tikkun Olam (repairing the world) together.
+There is no doubt in my mind that as the world continues to change around us (hopefully for the better!) we will find ways to continue to grow and strengthen our congregation.

 People often ask me why I became a rabbi.
 I’m not sure that there is one answer to that question or one event that made me decide that I wanted to be a rabbi.
 I found the rabbinate appealing because it would allow me to do so many different things that I liked to do: to teach Judaism, to help people, to have important conversations with teens and children, to speak about issues that I care about, to sing and play Jewish music, to discuss and think about big questions , and to contribute, in some way, to the future of the Jewish people.
 I also suspected it would never be boring.
 Shortly after my arrival at the congregation I learned the saying, “There is always something happening at the Tabernacle.”
 How true that has been!
 Boredom is never a problem!